jeeberhardt/mobius/docs/source/custom_features.rst

             return fps

 And voila!
-We have our own fingerprint class that we can use in combination with the `GaussianProcessRegression` class.
+We have our own fingerprint class that we can use in combination with the Gaussian Process Regression method.
 Let's see how it works in practice on the MHC class I dataset!

 We start first by importing the necessary packages and functions: